-To make the soup, sauté one yellow onion, (finely chopped) one carrot (peeled and cut into tiny cubes) and two or three stalks of chopped celery in a few tablespoons of olive or vegetable oiluntil soft, about 5 minutes, in a soup pot or Dutch oven.
+To make the soup, sauté one yellow onion, (finely chopped) one carrot (peeled and cut into tiny cubes) and two or three stalks of chopped celery in a few tablespoons of olive or vegetable oil until soft, about 5 minutes, in a soup pot or Dutch oven.

-Remove the fat from the refrigerated stock, and throw it away.
+Remove the fat from the refrigerated stock, and discard.
 If the stock is gelatinous, heat it a bit and then add it to the sautéed vegetables by pouring it through a strainer.
 Chop up left-over chicken meat and add it to the soup.
 Bring to a boil and test for seasonings.
 Add pepper and thyme to taste.
 Add more chicken stock if your soup is too thick with meat and veggies or if you are going to add noodles.
 Let boil slowly for about 20 minutes until carrots are tender.
 To finish, add a handful of finely chopped parsley if you have some in the house - not important.
 Taste for saltiness and add if needed.

 If you are going to add noodles, I suggest you cook them separately and add just at serving time.
-Try a nice thin/fine egg noodles, such as the the types made by Manischewitz or Streit's.
-These noodles are usually found in the kosher section of any major supermarket.
+Try a nice thin/fine egg noodles, such as the types made by Manischewitz or Streit's.
+These noodles are usually found in the Kosher section of any major supermarket.
 Cooked rice or Matzo Balls are another option, but the soup is fine without noodles or rice.

 For a sick friend: Ladle soup into a quart canning jar and decorate the lid for a nice presentation.
 There is nothing like a bowl of chicken soup for a stuffy chest!